-Rogers' bid for Shaw boosted after court rejects antitrust effort to block deal - NewsBreak
+Rogers' Bid for Shaw Boosted After Court Rejects Antitrust Effort to Block Deal - NewsBreak

 Morgan Stanley penalizes employees as much as $1 million for WhatsApp breaches - source

-NEW YORK (Reuters) -Morgan Stanley has imposed financial penalties on employees who used messaging platforms such as WhatsApp for company business, according to two sources familiar with the situation.
-The penalties ranged from several thousand dollars for some staff to more than $1 million for others.
-The amounts were determined...
+NEW YORK, Jan 26 (Reuters) - Morgan Stanley (MS.N) has imposed financial penalties on employees who used messaging platforms such as WhatsApp for company business, according to two sources familiar with the situation.

 US News and World Report